kurtb/dev-container/README.md

 `cat <your_public_key_file> >> ~/.ssh/authorized_keys`

 ## Running
-`docker run --rm --gpus all -d -v $(pwd):/workspace -v /home/kurtb/.ssh/authorized_keys:/home/dev/.ssh/authorized_keys -p 8022:22 dev-container`
+`docker run --gpus all -d -v $(pwd):/workspace -v /home/kurtb/.ssh/authorized_keys:/home/dev/.ssh/authorized_keys -p 8022:22 dev-container`

+Note in the case of running the SSH server in the background (i.e. similar to a pure VM) we omit the `--rm` command so that it can be stopped/started on demand.
+This allows you to preserve changes to the container across runs.
+For instance - the VS Code remote extension installs.

 You can then connect to it from VS Code, etc...